ICTD-IITD/Commodity_Analysis/Data/README.md

 ## LeadLag
 This folder contains the data and code about the lead lag analysis

-## News
-This information contains the news articles

 ## Original
 This folder contains all the wholesale and retail data in raw form